Dielectric waveguide setup tested with a superconducting millimeter-wave Fabry-P\'erot interferometer at milli-Kelvin temperatures: Fabry-Pérot cavity

 One difference of a FPC in comparison to, e.g., a superconducting thin film resonator, is its broad and rich spectrum of modes described by Eqs.~(\ref{f_sperical}) and~(\ref{f_planar}).
 Our coupling scheme leads to different coupling strengths of individual cavity modes to the waveguide, since it depends on the specific electromagnetic field amplitude in the vicinity of the hole.

 Some modes with stronger coupling are already visible at room temperature and can be monitored during cool down and warm up.
-The frequency dependence of such a mode at around 112\,GHz is shown in Fig.~\ref{fig:temp_sweep_rt-2k}.
+The shift in center frequency (here around 112\,GHz) with temperature of such a mode is shown in Fig.~\ref{fig:temp_sweep_rt-2k}.
 We understand this behavior as an isometric thermal expansion of the mirror bodies and the support structure, and therefore a changing distance between the mirror surfaces.
 This leads to a strong temperature dependence with a shift of $370\,$MHz between 40\,K and room temperature.
 Figure~\ref{fig:temp_sweep_rt-2k} also shows a comparison with tabulated values for the expansion coefficient of copper.
 At lower temperatures, the frequency dependence flattens out ($\sim 2\,$MHz shift), as expected.

 At temperatures below 8\,K, the superconducting state of the niobium coating (T$_\mathrm c = 9.2$\,K) becomes visible.
-A multitude of new modes appears with coupling quality factors ranging between $10^5$ and $10^7$.
+A multitude of new modes appears with coupling quality factors ranging from $10^5$ to $10^7$.

 A typical resonance curve in the weak coupling regime, measured at 2.5\,K, is shown in Fig.~\ref{fig:resonance_fabry-perot}.
 The mm-wave response of resonances are analyzed using a circle fit algorithm~\cite{Probst2015} which is implemented in the software package QKIT~\cite{qkit}.